You are here:

 - ¿Qué es la esclerodermia?
 (Esenciales: hojas informativas de fácil lectura)

 Handout on Health: Scleroderma

-This booklet is for people who have scleroderma, as well as for their family members, friends, and others who want to find out more about the disease.
-This booklet describes the different forms of scleroderma and provides information on their symptoms, diagnosis, and treatment, including what patients can do to help manage their disease and the problems associated with it.
-This booklet also highlights research efforts into the understanding and treatment of scleroderma, many of which are supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other components of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH).
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+This publication is for people who have scleroderma, as well as for their family members, friends, and others who want to find out more about the disease.
+This publication describes the different forms of scleroderma and provides information on their symptoms, diagnosis, and treatment, including what patients can do to help manage their disease and the problems associated with it.
+This publication also highlights research efforts into the understanding and treatment of scleroderma, many of which are supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other components of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH).
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 Derived from the Greek words “sklerosis,” meaning hardness, and “derma,” meaning skin, scleroderma literally means “hard skin.”
 Although it is often referred to as if it were a single disease, scleroderma is really a symptom of a group of diseases that involve the abnormal growth of connective tissue, which supports the skin and internal organs.
 It is sometimes used, therefore, as an umbrella term for these disorders.
 In some forms of scleroderma, hard, tight skin is the extent of this abnormal process.
 In other forms, however, the problem goes much deeper, affecting blood vessels and internal organs, such as the heart, lungs, and kidneys.